chouseknecht/postgresql-container/README.md

 ### Volumes

 The database gets created at */var/lib/pgsql/data/userdata*.
 If you want the database created on external storage, map a host path or named volume to */var/lib/pgsql/data*.
 When the database is initialized, the *userdata* directory will be created with an owner of *postgres* and mode *0700*.
-This is required and enforced by the postgres *dbinit* command.
+This is required and enforced by the *dbinit* command.

 The image needs to be built without any volumes attached to */var/lib/pgsql/data*, allowing the path to be created in the image with the ownership set to *postgres:root*.
-Then later a Docker volume can be mounted to the path during `run`, and the permissions on the mount point will be correct, allowing *userdata* to be created.
+Then later, during `ansible-container run`, a Docker volume can be mounted to the path, and the permissions on the mount point will be correct, allowing *userdata* to be created.
 Otherwise, the mount ends up being owned by *root*, and the database init fails with a permssions error.
 For this reason, it's best to add the *volume* directive to *dev_overrides*.

-If you're planning to deploy to OpenShift, then we recommend using the pre-built ansible/ansible-postgres image, which contains the data path already built with the ownership and permissions.
+If you're planning to deploy to OpenShift, then we recommend using the pre-built ansible/ansible-postgres image, which already contains the data path with the correct ownership and permissions.

 ## Requirements